OCISRAEL/OCIFundamentals-lab02/README.md

 - **Pre-requisites:**

-    * Use the same VCN and subnet we used on yesterday lab
+    * Use the same account for the lab
-    * Make sure port 80 is open for ingress traffic to your public subnet

 1. Create an OKE Cluster (**Custom create**)